alexirpan/alexirpan.github.io/_posts/2016-07-29-pokemon-go-equality.markdown

 train them.
 In the software industry, there are strong socioeconomic feedback loops that help perpetuate the current demographic imbalance.
-If a company notices that rich employees perform better than poor ones, it doesn't mean they're prejudiced against rich people.
+If a company notices that rich employees perform better than poor ones, it doesn't necessarily mean they're prejudiced against rich people.

-Survivorship bias is not an end-all argument against all criticism.
-It's simply one more thing to note down.
+Survivorship bias is not an end-all argument.
+It's simply one more filter to apply before trusting something.
+Protecting airplanes is important.
+Identifying discrimination is important.
+And of course, Pokemon Go is important.